 - for red wine drinkers, a fruiter red such as a Cru Beaujolais would be best

-Match butternut squash soup with
+Match butternut squash soup or a Stilton and celery soup with

-- a good oaked Chardonnay and
+- a good oaked Chardonnay but

-Vegetable-dominant dishes should benefit from
+lighter vegetable-dominant dishes and salads should benefit from

-Christmas Breakfast / Brunch & Wine:
+Christmas Breakfast / Brunch & Wine

 Smoked salmon often features at Christmas as breakfast, a starter or in canapés.
 It's not an easy food to match given the oiliness of the fish and the smoky flavours.
 What is required is a medium-bodied wine to match the weight of the dish and a wine high in acidity to freshen the palate: